Class Title: The Love of Everyday Things: Telling the Stories of Our Lives

 Instruction/Communication Method: I will be communicating with everyone as a group through email.
 At the beginning of each week I will send out an explanation of the week's writing prompt to get you started.
 Your writing will be shared via email with each other (with your permission) for feedback from others.
 And I will go through it to make notes and offer suggestions on both the content and the writing itself.

-Units will essentially be the same every week in that I will send out a message on Sunday evening with a prompt for the week's writing.
-Each will look something like this:
+Every week I will send out a message on Sunday evening with a prompt for the week's writing.

 - Unit 1: Walk into a room of your home and close your eyes for a moment.
 When you open your eyes, try to see the room as someone might who has never been there.
 What do you see?
-Which object catches your attention?
+What catches your attention?
+That object stands out?
 Is it a piece of art work?
 A tiny horse or dog figure?
 A handmade pillow?
 A blanket tossed on the back of a couch?
 A plastic statue of Mickey Mouse from Disneyland, an expensive mask from a trip to Bali, a postcard from a friend?

-Choose the object that most resonates with you.
-Pick it up and remember where it came from, who it might be connected to, what emotions it engenders.
-What is that object's story and how does it intersect with your own?
+Choose the object that resonates with you.
+Pick it up and remember where it came from.
+What are the emotions related to that person or place?
+What is the thing's story.

 Student Skills, Equipment, and Time Required